butterma/InterntLab/README.md

 # InterntLab
-to run the project-move to bin directory and run in cmd: node www
+to run the project-open cmd in root directory and run npm start